-The findings of impact assessments are incorporated into all relevant business processes and appropriate action is taken according to involvement in the impacts (provision of information, training, whistleblower hotline, etc.).
+The findings of impact assessments are incorporated into all relevant business processes and appropriate action is taken according to involvement in the impacts (provision of information, training, Speak up line, etc.).

 .
 MONITORING

 Effectiveness of measures and procedures to address negative impacts is tracked (internal and external audits (BSCI), rating by EcoVadis, etc.).